RowenStipe/qTox-OSX/README.md

 This project is ment to provide a useable qTox applicationn on OSX, automation of the build process is being worked on and this project will eventually stop once that can be done.

-Updates are done within 4 days of the latest qTox repo commit.
-Or at least as much as I can keep up with it.
+#Updating
+Updates will be based around the stability of the client and less emphasis on getting updates out soon after qTox's git repo get's an update.